Understanding Ground Penetrating Radar Applications

 I asked him again, what does he mean?
 He said that if conductivity is high, the penetration depth is low because the electromagnetic energy disappears into the substructure’s heat causing a loss of signal.
 However, if conductivity is low – like in ice – then penetration can be as high as hundreds of feet.
 This is because there is no heat.

-GPR are easy to use, safe and more sophisticated than most methods in geology.
+GPR is easy to use, safe and more sophisticated than most methods in geology.
 I wish I had more access to them in my studies.